 This depends upon the client's ability to "self-soothe" and use a variety of self-control techniques to decrease potential disturbance.
 The clinician should teach the client these techniques during the preparation phase.
 The amount of preparation needed will vary from client to client.
 In the majority of instances the active processing of memories should begin after one or two sessions.

-There is currently no research on EMDR's use with schizophrenia.
-However, individuals with schizophrenia may have experienced distressing life experiences or traumas that exacerbate their symptoms.
+Two studies have indicated that EMDR therapy has provided positive treatment effects to traumatized psychotic patients (de Bont, van Minnen, & de Jongh, 2013; . van den Berg, & van den Gaag, 2012).
+In the second study, treatment of PTSD has a positive effect on auditory verbal hallucinations, delusions, anxiety symptoms, depression symptoms, and self-esteem.
+Individuals with schizophrenia may have experienced distressing life experiences or traumas that exacerbate their symptoms.
 Using EMDR to process memories of such events may be helpful in alleviating stress and reducing symptoms.
 In such cases, it would be assumed that treatment would be provided only after appropriate stabilization, and in the hands of an expert in this specialty area.
 Anecdotal reports have given preliminary support for this.
-However, research needs to be conducted.
+However, more research needs to be conducted.

 What questions should be asked to find out if clincians are qualified and if they have expertise using EMDR with my problem/disorder?